See also the Clinic page for more tips on orienteering and general navigation.

 - You can’t get to where you want to go if you don’t know where you are.
 No other skill is more important in adventure racing as navigation.
 You may blow by other teams in your canoe or on your bike, but lose all of your advantage with just one misread of the map.
 In fact, a navigation error is often two or three times more costly than a slow leg in one of the other disciplines.
 And the most important rule in navigation and orienteering (navigation on a “micro” level with a compass and map) is to always know your current position on the map.
 If you are the navigator for the team, rely on your teammate(s) to scan for the control marker (flag).
 You should be matching up terrain all around you to topographic features on the map.

-You can improve mental toughness without having to get a lot of races under your belt.
+- Strengthen your mind muscles.
+The longer an adventure race, the more important mental fortitude becomes.
+When you’ve been lost in the woods for an hour or more in the middle of the night in a heavy rain, it’s easy to throw in the towel.
+But once you get through an experience like this, your confidence and pain threshold increases and each race gets easier to handle.
+You start to relish the pain and your ability to overcome it.You can improve mental toughness without having to get a lot of races under your belt.
 One way is to periodically train at a high intensity.
 Not only will this strengthen you physically, but it will also improve your confidence and help you learn to “push through the pain” as athletes often say.
 Another method is to develop a mantra – a saying you can repeat over and over, such as “I got this” or “I love hills.”
 Convince yourself that you DO love hills – for the challenge they give, for the fun descent on the other side, for the way they will separate you from the pack if you climb them faster.
 Some athletes also incorporate visualization techniques to improve mental – as well as overall – performance.

-How can I make my mountain bike faster?
-Read my post for 6 ways including changing to a low-knob racing tire and adding a tow system when one teammate is much faster than the other.http://miadventurerace.com/make-your-mountain-bike-faster/
+- How can I make my mountain bike faster?
+Read my post for 6 ways including changing to a low-knob racing tire and adding a tow system when one teammate is much faster than the other.https://miadventurerace.com/make-your-mountain-bike-faster/

-Paddling technique.
+- Paddling technique.
 Olympic flat-water kayaking doesn’t exactly get prime time coverage but it’s worth watching to see a proper, powerful stroke.
 Most novices use an “army” paddle where the elbows bend early and severley and the power of the stroke comes from the arms, quickly leading to fatigue.
 Instead, power your stroke with your core.
 Keep your arms and paddle out in front of you and visualize the boat going by your .
 Check out this video that I often go back to for tips.